 It seems with each passing day, we hear about a new drug that people are using in order to catch their next buzz or high.
-Whether it is on the evening news, splashed on social media or the subject of the latest YouTube video, these drugs capture the national attention and add to the worries of law enforcement, health professionals and regular -olks.
+Whether it is on the evening news, splashed on social media, or the subject of the latest YouTube video, these drugs capture national attention and add to the worries of law enforcement, health professionals, and regular folks.

-Over the past few years, drugs like marijuana, alcohol, heroin and synthetic drugs such as bath salts and flakka have grabbed national headlines.
-However, there are drugs which don’t make the front page news that are just as addictive, dangerous and deadly.
+Over the past few years, drugs like marijuana, alcohol, opioids, and synthetic stimulants such as bath salts and flakka have grabbed national headlines.
+However, there are drugs that don’t make the front page news that is just as addictive, dangerous, and deadly.
 A new drug that is starting to make headlines is the drug phenazepam.

-The drug, also known as bonsai supersleep or bonsai, comes in tablet form and can be taken orally or can be crushed and snorted by users.
-Phenazepam can also be injected intravenously and can also come in a transdermal patch which can be placed on the skin.
+The drug, also known as bonsai super sleep or bonsai, comes in tablet form and can be taken orally or can be crushed and snorted by users.
+Phenazepam can also be injected intravenously and can also come in a transdermal patch that can be placed on the skin.
 Like other benzos, those who use the drug do so because of its’ powerful sedating qualities.